The fundamental groups of contact toric manifolds

 \begin{theorem} Let $(M, \alpha)$ be a connected compact contact toric manifold of Reeb type with dimension $2n+1$.
 Let be the set of primitive inward normal vectors of the facets of the moment cone, ordered in the way that the first $n$ vectors are the normal vectors of the facets which intersect at a ({\it any}) $1$-dimensional face of the moment cone.
 Then

 \end{theorem}

-In \cite{Lh}, Lerman considers compact connected contact toric manifolds of Reeb type and their moment cones, and obtains that the fundamental groups of Reeb type manifolds are finite abelian, see Theorem~\ref{Le}.
+The $3$-dimensional lens spaces are compact contact toric manifolds of Reeb type.
+Hence any finite cyclic group can be the fundamental group of a contact toric manifold of Reeb type.

-Next, for Reeb type manifolds, we also consider obtaining their fundamental groups from the moment polytopes.
-Let $M$ be a compact connected contact toric manifold of Reeb type.
-There exists an invariant contact $1$-form $\alpha$ on $M$ such that its Reeb flow generates a locally free $S^1$-action on $M$ (see Lemma~\ref{locfree}).
-In this case, by Theorem~\ref{conv}, the image $\Phi(M)$ of the moment map corresponding to $\alpha$ is a simple {\it rational} convex polytope.
-When the Reeb flow of $\alpha$ generates a free $S^1$-action on $M$, $\Phi(M)$ is an integral polytope (Delzant polytope).
-In this case we can obtain $\pi_1(M)$ in terms of data on the polytope $\Phi(M)$ as follows.